gazoo74/v2screen/README.md

 3. Call "sudo vodisp" to enable display.

-Once display works, vodisp will return "Display connected".
+Once display works, vodisp will return "display ready".

 # Quick use for Windows